shaloo/docs.arcana/docs/migration/main_auth_v1.0.0_migration.md

 4. You must update the OAuth redirect URI values for all the social providers configured for your 'Mainnet' profile.
 Use the respective social provider console.
 Simply copy the new **redirect URI** value from the application's 'Mainnet' configuration settings dashboard page and add it to the list of redirect URIs setup in the OAuth configuration settings for your provider.
 You would have earlier added the redirect URI for 'Testnet' configuration profile, now simply update 'Mainnet' URI too.
 That's all.

 5. Install and upgrade the Auth SDK to v1.0.0.
 Then update your integration code where you instantiate the `AuthProvider`.
 Make sure you update the 'Mainnet' **App address**.
-By default, the `network` parameter is set to ‘mainnet’.
-If you'd like to first try out the new version with 'Testnet' **make sure** you set the `network` parameter to 'testnet'.
+By default, the `network` parameter is set to ‘testnet’.
+If you'd like to switch your app to using the Arcana Mainnet then **make sure** you set the `network` parameter to 'mainnet'.

 That is all, you are good to go and start using the new, improved Arcana Auth SDK v1.0.0.